By Haiqa Khattak

 After completing her Masters in Engineering Management at the University of Ottawa in 2017, she started applying for jobs in her field.

 “I was searching for jobs and was attending job fairs but wasn’t successful,” she said.
-“I was becoming frustrated because my applications were going nowhere until I joined Advancing New Canadian Women in Technology program.”
+“I was becoming frustrated because my applications were going nowhere until I joined the Advancing New Canadian Women in Technology program.”

 ANCWT helps new immigrant women who have technology background from their home country.
 The employment program invites employers to work with the participants, analyze and select them on the basis of their skills.

 “It was through ANCWT that I got my employment,” she said.
-“I connected with the professionals and companies that were invited.
+“I connected with professionals and companies that were invited.
 It was one of the companies that took interest in me and gave me employment.”

 Dr. Sawsan Al-Majid leads the ANCWT employment bridging program which is based at the University of Ottawa engineering department.

 “I was able to get my dream job,” said Omaku.
 “All those who participated got a job.”